 Emily was first referred to CornerStone Ear, Nose & Throat at the age of three by Jodie Prosser, M.D. at Charlotte Pediatrics when a hole in her right eardrum would not resolve on its own.
 Eardrum (or tympanic membrane) perforations are typically the result of a traumatic event like an accident or sticking a pencil or cotton swab too far into the ear.
 In Emily’s case, she experienced otitis media with perforation.
 This type of ear infection is characterized by pain, loss of hearing and rupture of the eardrum resulting from a build-up of infected drainage and/or bloody discharge in the middle ear.
 These infections often resolve with antibiotic treatment, but in persistent cases like Emily’s, surgical intervention is necessary.

-Emily underwent a tympanomastoidectomy to remove the infected area of the mastoid bone and repair the open eardrum.
-Upon surgical investigation, Dr. Gillespie found the ossicles bones in Emily’s ear were almost completely eroded.
+Emily’s case had already progressed to chronic mastoiditis, which occurs when the infection from the ear spreads to the mastoid bone.
+This honeycomb-like bone is located behind the ear in the temporal bones of the skull.
+The mastoid bone deteriorates as it is filled with infection.
+As a result, Emily had little to no hearing in her right ear.
+She underwent a tympanomastoidectomy to remove the infected area of the mastoid bone and repair the open eardrum.
+Surgery revealed that the ossicles bones in Emily’s ear were almost completely eroded.
 These are the bones that conduct sound and make hearing possible.
-He further discovered during surgery that her ear anatomy would not likely support a prosthetic or ossicular chain reconstruction.
-This meant Emily emerged from the surgery with a much healthier ear, but hearing in that ear could not be restored.
+During surgery, we learned that her ear anatomy would not likely support a prosthetic or ossicular chain reconstruction.
+This meant that although Emily emerged from the surgery with a much healthier ear, her hearing in that ear could not be restored.

 Six months after this procedure, Emily is now finally symptom-free.
 Her mom describes this as a milestone, explaining that in the past, Emily’s symptoms would recur within two weeks of the last infection.